A first timer's guide to New Orleans

 Reputedly 'the First City of Jazz', New Orleans still offers an unrivalled immersion to its joyous, uplifting brass-heavy sound.
 In the French Quarter, 'When the Saints Go Marching In' seems to reverberate on a constant loop, and brass bands congregate on practically every street corner.

-Jazz on Frenchmen Street, New Orleans © Brian Lauer - Flickr Creative Commons
+Jazz on Frenchmen Street, New Orleans © Brian Lauer - Flickr CC BY 2.0

 Hit up Frenchmen Street for the best music bars, many of which blast it out into the wee small hours with no entry fee.
 Frenchmen Street also hosts a lively art and bric-a-brac market that's open after dark.